AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

 1. Restart your computer.

->Note: For more information, see [Unable to convert Word or Excel file to PDF on Windows Server](/help/forms/using/disable-uac-for-pdfgconfiguration.md).

 ### (Windows Only) Disable Error Reporting service {#disable-error-reporting-service}

 While converting a document to PDF using the PDF Generator service on Windows Server, occasionally, Windows Server reports that the executable has encountered a problem and must close.
 However, it does not impact the PDF conversion as it continues in the background.